Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

 client = openai.Client(api_key="ENTER_YOUR_API_KEY_HERE")
 ```

-Create a function that takes as input a string *prompt* which
+Create a function that takes as input a string *prompt*, which
-is the user message and returns a string which is the response from the LLM.
+is the user message and returns a string, which is the response from the LLM.

 ```python
 def request(state: State, prompt: str) -> str: